abinit/abipy_book/abipy_book/hist.md

 This command will start the ipython interpreter so that one can interact directly with the `HistFile` object (named `abifile` inside ipython).

 To generate a jupyter notebook use:

     abiopen.py out_HIST.nc -nb

-For a quick visualization of the data, usei the `--expose` option:
+For a quick visualization of the data, use the `--expose` option:

     abiopen.py out_HIST.nc -e